bojanb89pa/OAuth2Spring/README.md

 ## Usage

+Configure MySQL and create a database and user:

+> CREATE DATABASE oauth2spring CHARACTER SET utf8 COLLATE utf8_general_ci;

+> CREATE USER 'oauth2spring'@'%' IDENTIFIED BY 'oauth2spring';

+> GRANT ALL PRIVILEGES ON oauth2spring.* TO 'oauth2spring'@'%' WITH GRANT OPTION;

+> FLUSH PRIVILEGES;

-Open terminal at root and run:
+Open terminal at root and complie project with following command:

+`$mvn clean install`

+and than run:

 `$mvn flyway:migrate`